-Activity 4.1.1.
-Formulate specific action plans on new POPs management
+Activity 4.1.1: Formulate specific action plans on new POPs management

-With support from international consultants, whenever needed, the project coordinator and the working groups with expertise on the new POPs will formulate action plans for reaching Guinea-Bissau's objectives with respect to each of the ten new POPs, with responsibilities assigned and implementing mechanisms well defined.
+With the support from international consultants, whenever needed, the NPM and the working groups with expertise on the new POPs will formulate the action plans with respect to each of the ten (10) new POPs, with responsibilities assigned and implementing mechanisms well defined and draft the updated NIP document.
 In addition, each section of the original NIP (e.g. country profile, action plans on POPs pesticides and on measures to reduce or eliminate releases from unintentional production) will be reviewed and information will be updated, if necessary.